OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

     - The final product will be functional and high quality → Incorrect Answer
     - Potential compliance mistakes are addressed early --> Correct answer
     - Open source is used more efficiently and in a compliant manner --> Correct answer
-    - Meaningful relationships with the open source community are established --> Correct answer
     - There are no benefits, compliance generates additional cost in money and time → Incorrect Answer

 # Chapter 5.
 Developer Guidelines